rtbo/dopamine/packages/admin/ReadMe.md

 # Admin tool

-A tool to be installed on the server to help performing migrations or such maintainance tasks.
+A tool that helps performing migrations or other maintainance tasks for the registry.
 It is also used to initialize dummy registry during testing.